Franz Schubert: Last years and masterworks

 In 1823, Schubert wrote his first large-scale song cycle, Die schöne Müllerin (D. 795), setting poems by Wilhelm Müller.
-This series, together with the later cycle Winterreise (D. 911, also setting texts of Müller in 1827) is widely considered one of the pinnacles of Lieder.
+This work, together with the later cycle Winterreise (D. 911, also setting texts of Müller in 1827) is widely considered one of the pinnacles of Lieder.
 He also composed the song Du bist die Ruh' (You are rest and peace, D. 776) during this year.
 Also in that year, symptoms of syphilis first appeared.

-In 1824, he composed the Variations in E minor for flute and piano; Trockne Blumen, a song from the cycle Die schöne Müllerin; and several string quartets.
-He also wrote the Sonata in A minor for arpeggione and piano (D. 821) at the time when there was a minor craze over that instrument.
-In the spring of that year, he wrote the Octet in F major (D. 803), a sketch for a "Grand Symphony," and in the summer went back to Zseliz.
-There he became attracted to Hungarian musical idiom and wrote the Divertissement à la hongroise in G minor for piano duet (D. 818) and the String Quartet in A minor Rosamunde (D. 804).
+In 1824, he composed the Variations in E minor for flute and piano based on Trockne Blumen—a song from Die schöne Müllerin—as well as several string quartets.
+He also wrote the Sonata in A minor for arpeggione and piano (D. 821) at a time when there was a minor craze over that instrument.
+In the spring of that year, he wrote the Octet in F major (D. 803) and a sketch for a "Grand Symphony," and in the summer went back to Zseliz.
+There, he became attracted to Hungarian musical idioms and wrote the Divertissement à la hongroise in G minor for piano duet (D. 818) and the String Quartet in A minor Rosamunde (D. 804).
 It has been said that he held a hopeless passion for his pupil, the Countess Caroline Esterházy, but the only work that bears a dedication to her is his Fantasia in F minor for piano duet (D. 940).
 This dedication, however, can only be found in the first edition and not in Schubert's autograph.
 His friend Eduard von Bauernfeld penned the following verse, which appears to reference Schubert's unrequited sentiments: